theKapcioszek/The-one-and-only-Kapcioszek/README.md

 - 👋 Hi, I’m Kapcioszek :3
 - 👀 I’m interested in computers, programming and generally IT stuff.
+I also make music.
 - 📫 How to reach me: Kapcioszek@onet.pl

 <!---